wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 ## Resources

 The following is the reference PDF for CAN bus  [DBC File Format Documentation](http://mcu.so/Microcontroller/Automotive/dbc-file-format-documentation_compress.pdf) Version 1.0.5 by Vector Informatik GmbH

+## What's New

+- The program can parse DBC files of two different message definitions.
+However for now I don't know the underlying reason why Vector changed it for the new version.
+There's no documentation to refer to now.
+- Fix a bug that, for a given message ID to decode, the program doesn't check if it is a valid message present in the DBC file.
+This type of checking also applies to signals.